-- The standard model assumptions have in the literature several explanations, but with many new not explained assumptions.
+- The Standard model assumptions have in the literature several explanations, but with many new not explained assumptions.

-- I am proposing the spin-charge-family theory, which offers the explanation for
+- I am proposing the Spin-Charge-Family theory, which offers the explanation for

 - i. all the assumptions of the standard model,

 - ii. for many observed phenomena:

 - ii.a. the dark matter,

 - ii.b. the matter-antimatter asymmetry,

 - ii.c. others observed phenomena,

-- iii. explaining the Dirac's postulates for the second quantized fermions,
+- iii. explaining the Dirac's postulates for the second quantized fermion and second quantized boson fields,

 - iv. making several predictions.

-Is this the right next step beyond both standard models?
+Is the Spin-Charge-Family theory the right next step beyond both standard models?

-► Work done so far on the spin-charge-family theory is promising.
+Work done so far on the spin-charge-family theory is promising.